makindiilete/Edgeledger-UI/README.md

 # Edgeledger-UI
-A UI project based on html5 and css 3
+A website designed with HTML5, CSS 3 and Javascript